Ivannnnnnnnnnnn/Ivannnnnnnnnnnn/README.md

 # Hey, I'm Ivan!

 ## Cybersecurity fan & C/C++ programmer
-## I mess around with code, explore security stuff, and build things in C and C++.
+## I mess around with code, enjoy security stuff, and build shit in C and C++.

 **What programming languages do i know?**